-- In the REC mode, hold the zoom controller towards [] (telephoto) side. - This causes the zoom indicator to appear on the display.
+- 1. In the REC mode, hold down the telephoto ([4]) side of the zoom button. - This causes the zoom indicator to appear on the display.

 2. When the zoom pointer reaches the optical/digital zoom switch over point, it will stop.